-Services - My Pawprint Productions can provide you with one service or multi-service web and print design, social media and e-newsletter campaign set-up.
-Ask what we can build for you today!
+Services - Web design company, My Pawprint Productions, is ready to build your beautiful new website!
+Let us take care of your social media and e-newsletter campaign set-up and set up Google analytics goals and gather useful data.
 No matter the size of your business or organization, we are here to help.
 E-mail us today for a pressure-free chat.

 My name is Pam Muirheid.
-These are my design skills below and to the right are the design services I can provide your business or organization.
-Fill out the Contact form and let me know how I can help you today!
+These are my design skills below and to the right are the design and analytics services I can provide your business or organization.
+Contact me today and let me know how I can help you!

 Skills (in percentages)

 Google Tag Manager92%

 Teamwork Project Management90%

 Responsive WordPress sites.
 Thousands of styles/themes and plug ins/widgets to choose from to make your site zing and stand out in the competitive world of internet.
 The world is your oyster!
 You will have the option to manage the site via the dashboard yourself or I can manage it for you for an hourly fee or an agreed upon monthly retainer.
 I can also maintain your existing WordPress, Drupal or Joomla site.

 Mobile Friendly Web sites.
 Are you one of the approx. 40% of top businesses whose web site is still not mobile friendly?
 Google changed their search algorithm in April 2015 to favor sites that are “mobile-friendly.”
 This could mean the end of top-ranking for your site when mobile users search for your product.
 I can build you a new mobile-friendly site.

 Customized sites built from scratch to your preference.
 You will have the option to maintain the site in house yourself if you have someone who knows HTML and CSS or I can manage it for you on the same basis as above.
 I can also help train clients in the use of Dreamweaver, so if you are local to the Washington D.C. area, that is a possibility.